 - 1) General - a) Infants and children 11 years of age and under, accompanied in the same cabin by a passenger 16 years of age or older, will be accepted for transportation. - b) Persons entrusted with the care of infants and children must be capable of discharging this duty. - 1.
 Infants - a.
 Infants under two years of age on the date of travel do not require a seat. - b.
-For travel between Canada and the U.S.A., infants under two years of age do not require a ticket. - For travel other than within Canada or between Canada and the United States infants under two years of age require a ticket. - d.
+For travel between Canada and the U.S.A., infants under two years of age do not require a ticket. - c.
+For travel other than within Canada or between Canada and the United States infants under two years of age require a ticket. - d.
 Only one infant under the age of two years may be held in the lap of an accompanying passenger 12 years of age or older. - e.
 No single passenger shall be responsible for more than one infant whether the infant is held on the lap of an accompanying passenger or a seat has been purchased for the infant and the infant is secured in an approved child restraint system (car seat). - f.
 An infant under two years of age at the time of departure but reaching their second birthday during the continuing/return flight(s) will require a seat and must pay the applicable fare for the continuing/return flight(s). - g.
-Infants under two years of age occupying a seat must be properly secured in a Transport Canada or United States Federal Aviation Administration (FAA) approved child restraint device.
+Infants under two years of age occupying a seat must be properly secured in a Transport Canada or United States Federal Aviation Administration (FAA) approved child restraint device. - 2.
+Children - a.
+All children, two years of age or older, must be ticketed and assigned a seat. - b.
+All children, 12 years of age or older, will be able to travel unaccompanied without supervision and will be considered to be an adult for fare purposes.